hellocomrade/habs2nodcNetCDF/README.md

 3. lua 5.X
 4. bash

-Data processing and massaging is supposed to be a straightforward task.
+Data processing and massaging are supposed to be straightforward tasks.
 However, There are couple challenges:

 1. Both data and metadata need to be standardized;
 2. Usually data and metadata are managed and maintained by different team member;